acbilson/chaos-content/posts/todderish.md

 English-influenced Todderish steals several words.
 “No,” “mine,” and “more” being some of the most recognizable.
 Some you may not recognize or may associate with another meaning.

 Todderish conjunctions have no matching correlation to the host language.
-Their meaning is unclear, but the intent is mimicry filler phrases to pseudo-match the host language.
+Their meaning is unclear, but the intent is mimicry filler phrases.

 {{< vocab
   word="Beekie"